Things to do after you’ve been admitted, but before you leave:

 - Valuable items, expensive jewelry, and items that cannot be replaced should be left at home.

 You should take into account your personal spending habits, the cost of entertainment and traveling, and fluctuating exchange rates when figuring out your study abroad budget.
 A Statement of Estimated Costs was included in your Registration Packet, and you can use it to help you estimate the amount of money you will need while abroad.
 We advise that you exchange some money before leaving the US in case of emergencies.
 It is important to notify your bank before you leave of the dates you’ll be abroad and the countries you plan to visit so they don't place a hold on your credit cards.

 Apply to be a Program Assistant

-If you are fluent in Spanish and interested in helping with the daily operations of the Madrid Program during your five weeks in Spain, you may apply to be a Program Assistant.
-Assistants must arrive in Madrid a week early to help the On-Site Director prepare for the arrival of other participants and will work an additional 10 hours per week for the duration of the program.
-Assistants will have their Room & Board fees waived as compensation for their service (a $2,500 value).
-An email with a detailed job description and application will be sent out to all registered participants on April 1st.
+If you are fluent in Spanish and interested in helping with the daily operations of the Global Legal Practice Program during your five weeks in Spain, you may apply to be a Program Assistant.
+Assistants must arrive in Madrid up to a week early to help the On-Site Director prepare for the arrival of other participants and will work an additional 15 hours per week for the duration of the program.
+A Program Assistant is also expected to remain in Madrid for two weekends during our Summer Program.
+Assistants will have their Room & Board fees waived as compensation for their service.
+An email with a detailed job description and application will be sent out to all registered participants by April 1st.
 Applications for the Program Assistant position are due by April 15th and a decision will be announced by May 1st.